afsc-gap-products/akfishcondition/README.md

 # akfishcondition: Fish morphometric condition
-This repository contains an R package for calculating morphometric condition indicators (length-weight residuals) based on length-weight relationships and wrapper functions for estimating morphometric condition using the R package VAST ([https://github.com/James-Thorson-NOAA/VAST](https://github.com/James-Thorson-NOAA/VAST)).
+This repository contains an R package for calculating morphometric condition indicators based on residuals of length-weight relationships.
+The package also includes functions to generate morphometric condition indicators using the R package VAST ([https://github.com/James-Thorson-NOAA/VAST](https://github.com/James-Thorson-NOAA/VAST)).
 The code in this repository generates Groundfish Morphometric Condition Indicators for the Aleutian Islands, Bering Sea, and Gulf of Alaska Ecosystem Status Report and juvenile and adult Pacific cod condition indicators for Ecosystem and Socioeconomic Profiles.

-The most recent version of this package was built in R 4.1.3.
-Condition indicators estimated using VAST were produced with VAST 3.8.2, FishStatsUtils 2.11.0, INLA 21.11.22, and TMB 1.8.1.
+The most recent version of this package was built in R 4.3.1.

 # Installation